jkibe/recipes/content/recipes/chocolate-chunk-shortbread/index.md

 Add the flour and chocolate, and then mix the dough on low briefly to begin to combine it.

-Then pour the dough out onto a clean work surface and roughly knead the dough by hand to from a cohesive mass.
+Then pour the dough out onto a clean work surface and roughly knead the dough by hand to form a cohesive mass.
 Divide the dough in half.

 Place each piece of dough onto a large sheet of plastic wrap.
 Using the plastic wrap, roll each portion into a ballotine.
 Refrigerate the dough for at least two hours, up to overnight.